SeiryuZ/HemeWeb/proposal/README.md

 ## V. Implementation

-This final section will elaborate the work plan for the project.
+This section will elaborate the work plan and risks for the project.
 The project period starts from 2nd of June 2016 to 19th August 2016.
 In this period, I will work on 4 major tasks.
 They are the project preparation, execution, evaluation and dissertation writing.
 Each of these tasks can overlap with each other because of the limited time and many tasks to do.
 For example, project execution and evaluation will overlap from middle of July.
 This is intentional because these tasks can run in parallel.
 With this plan, I have determined that the scope of this project is doable in the duration given.
 Especially when I structure the project to allow graceful degradation.